 The rarest of the rare

 Picardan is a leading contender for the title of France’s most rarefied wine experience.
 With the notable exception of Tablas Creek in California, we are unaware of any winemaker producing a single-varietal expression from the grape.
-In the majestic vineyards of Châteauneuf-du-Pape, a handful of producers will blend a small percentage of the variety into their cuvées – these include Beaucastel and Château de Vaudieu.
+In the majestic vineyards of Châteauneuf-du-Pape, a handful of producers will blend a small percentage of the variety into their cuvées, including Beaucastel and Château de Vaudieu.
 If you seek fame and ubiquity, we advise you to look elsewhere.
 Yet Picardan has long piqued our curiosity; Cellar Tours has asked several winemakers why they persist in growing Picardan, especially when so many regard it as superfluous to the appellation.
 The answer is always the same: “Because it’s part of our legacy and this unloved grape has something to offer.”

 Top producers of Châteauneuf-du-Pape Blanc (incorporating Picardan):